 Scientists don’t exactly know when man started cooking, but current theories suggest that primitive cooking may have paved the way for the evolution of the species itself.

 If you’re a prepper, you might have the proper implements with you.
 You might not even need to make a kiln or stuff some chicken in bamboo.
-But you know what they say, it’s always better to have a skill but not need it, instead of having none in a situation that calls for it.
+But you know what they say, it’s always better to have a skill but not need it—instead of having none in a situation that calls for it.
 At the end of the day, having sharp primitive cooking skills may save your life, so it’s always best to hone that skill.

-Anything else we missed?
+Any other primitive cooking method we missed?
 Let us know in the comments below!